jaewon1013/ci5301/chang-chen-ci5301-syllabus-2016-fall.md

 This course will make use of the Internet for both e-mail communication and access to documents on the World Wide Web.
 All registered University of Minnesota students are currently provided an email address and free access to the Internet.
 The following assumptions are made about your access and use of the Internet:

-- Students are assumed to have access to a computer either personally or through University Open Labs, to have activated their email and internet count, and to have basic computing skills.
+- Students are assumed to have access to a computer either personally or through the [University's Computer Labs](https://it.umn.edu/computer-labs-locations-and-hours), to have activated their email and Internet count, and to have basic computer skills.
 (In other words, “My computer (or Internet) wasn’t working” is not an acceptable excuse for missed assignments or deadlines.)
-- Assistance in using email and the Internet is available through the University of Minnesota Tech Stop - http://www.oit.umn.edu/techstop/.
+- Assistance in using email and the Internet is available through the University of Minnesota [Tech Stop](http://www.oit.umn.edu/techstop/).
 Students who need extra assistance in using Internet software in order to complete the course requirements should talk with the instructor.

-For email communications with the instructor, expect a response within 24--48 hours.
+For email communications with the instructors, expect a response within 24--48 hours.
 Plan ahead of time if you have questions.

 ## Assignments and Grades